This post is also available in: Français (French)

-Note that the CRA imposes penalties if a non-resident files a tax return late (even if you are in a refund position).
-In addition, these taxes are not refundable if tax returns are filed more than 3 years after the relevant taxation year-end.
+Note that the CRA imposes penalties if you file your tax return late (even if you are in a refund position).
+In addition, the withholdings are not refundable if tax returns are filed more than 3 years after the relevant tax filing deadline.

-To request a waiver, you need to submit Form R105 (Regulation 105 Waiver Application) to the CRA tax services office in the area where the services are to be provided.
-Waiver applications must be submitted no later than 30 days before the period of service begins, or 30 days prior to the initial payment for the related services.
+To request a waiver, you must submit Form R105 to the CRA tax services office in the area where the services are to be provided.
+Waiver applications must be submitted no later than 30 days before the period of service begins or 30 days before the initial payment for the related services.

 The CRA states:

 If an allocation cannot be made and documented, Regulation 105 withholding is recommended on all the payments made to the non-resident in respect of the goods and services provided.

-In completing their work, many non-residents hire other companies and/or individuals to help perform their work in Canada.
-This often results in the American company hiring other American contractors, Canadian resident contractors, or both.
-The CRA calls this a Multi-tiered contract because the American company or individual hired to carry out the work in Canada is hiring other American individuals or companies to render services in Canada.
+Many non-residents hire other companies and/or individuals to help them perform their work in Canada.
+As a result, American companies often engage other American contractors, Canadian residents, or both.
+The CRA calls it a multi-tiered contract because the American company or person hired to do the work in Canada employs other American individuals or companies to provide services in Canada.